Codecademy/docs/content/uiux/concepts/design-pattern/design-pattern.md

   - 'paths/front-end-engineer-career-path'
 ---

 **Design patterns** are standardized, widely adopted solutions to common design problems.
-Design patterns tend to be more flexible than **[design components](https://www.codecademy.com/resources/docs/uiux/design-component)**, and can include specific modules, flows, or behaviors.
+Design patterns tend to be more flexible than [design components](https://www.codecademy.com/resources/docs/uiux/design-component), and can include specific modules, flows, or behaviors.

 For example, if a design includes a **progress indicator**, it's not necessary to reinvent the wheel.
 Instead, designers are likely to select from common patterns and adjust them to their context.